mmBs/mmbs.github.io/_posts/2016-11-07-android-studio-tips-tricks.md

     Warning | `#FF9800`

-2. Prevent Android Studio Logcat from clearing the log for the current app when it crashes.
+2. Prevent Android Studio Logcat from clearing the log for the current application when it crashes.
     To do that you need to go to `Android Monitor` panel and choose `Edit filter configuration` on the right side dropdown.

     ![Preserving Logcat](/images/logcat_save.gif)